apidaze/apidaze-js/README.md

     npm install
     npm start

-Open your brower at `http://localhost:9000/`
+Open your broswer at `http://localhost:9000/`

 # Add to your JavaScript application